zynamics/msdn-crawler/readme.txt

 You should see the MSDN crawler running now.
 When it's done you can find an XML file called msdn.xml in the directory from which you started the crawler.
-The XML file has the following structure:
+The XML file contains information about 33984 functions and has the following
+structure:

 <?xml version="1.0" encoding="ISO-8859-1"?><msdn>
 <functions>